Fuerte de la Concepción

 The Fuerte de la Concepción (Fort of the Conception) was a Spanish military fortress guarding the port and town of Aguadilla, Puerto Rico, in the 18th and 19th centuries.
-In 1986, the fort's single surviving building was listed on the U.S. National Register of Historic Places.
+In 1986, the fort's single surviving building was listed on the U.S. National Register of Historic Places, and later on the Puerto Rico Register of Historic Sites and Zones in 2000.